julianpoy/recipesage-docs/docs/tutorials/recipes/recipe-details.md

 ## Sharing

+To share a recipe, open the recipe details page and click the share button in the top right corner options menu.

+**Note:** If you're looking for ways to share more than just a single recipe, see the [sharing documentation](../people/sharing.md).

-There are three ways of sharing a recipe:
+There are three options for sharing a recipe:
 - Directly within the app to a RecipeSage user
 - By creating a shareable link and sharing outside of the RecipeSage app
 - By embedding it into a website
+- Adding the recipe to your RecipeSage profile [covered here](../people/your-profile.md)

 ### To a RecipeSage User